Practical measurements and calculations as exemplars to learn from

 Safety note: Both the falling masses and the strained string line present possible hazards.

 This account includes sample values to give an indication of the kind of values expected.
 Your own values may differ and should be used.

 Calculating using stores and energy

-Set up the equipment to lift a mass of 400 g through a distance of 80.0 cm.
+Set up the equipment to lift a mass of 400 gram through a distance of 80.0 cm.
 Blu-tack a 1 metre ruler close to the load to show distance moved clearly.
-Have the SEP energy meter set to read energy and the power pack set at 5 volt DC.
+Have the SEP energy meter set to read energy and the power pack set at 5 V DC.

 Teacher: So, we're using a motor to lift a load from the floor.
 We have an energy meter, which is connected directly to the power supply to let us know how much energy is being shifted from the store.
 The kind of store depends on our local power station.
 Here we burn gas, so it'll be a chemical store.

 Switch on the power supply and the energy meter simultaneously.
 Allow the load to move through a distance of 80 cm and then switch the supply and energy meter off simultaneously.
 (Use a student to help because three hands are needed and the mass will start to fall back down immediately.)